 What is the energy price cap?

-On 23rd May 2025, Ofgem announced its next quarterly update to the energy price cap.
-For the period 1st July to 30th September 2025, the energy price cap will go down by 7% to £1,720 for a typical dual fuel household1 paying by Direct Debit; a decrease of £129 over the course of the year and lowers the average bill by around £11 per month.
+On 21st November 2025, Ofgem announced its next quarterly update to the energy price cap.
+For the period 1st January to 31st March 2026, the energy price cap will go up by 0.2% to £1,758 for a typical dual fuel household1 paying by Direct Debit; an increase of around £32 over the course of the year.

 Understanding the energy price cap